 then copy and paste the URL into your browser to connect with the component's UI.

-Navigate to the Cloud Dataproc Clusters form on Google Cloud Platform Console, then select your cluster to open the Cluster details form.
+Navigate to the Dataproc Clusters form on Google Cloud Console, then select your cluster to open the Cluster details form.
 Click the Web Interfaces tab to display a list of Component Gateway links to the web interfaces of default and optional components installed on the cluster.
 Click a link to open the web interface running on the master node of the cluster in your local browser.

 gcloud beta dataproc clusters describe cluster-name